Bailiwick Bat Survey

 Click the map to book.

-La Société Guernesiaise, Sir Charles Frossard House, The Guille Allès Library, Alderney Wildlife Trust and La Société Sercquaise are the 2023 Bat Centres.
+La Société Guernesiaise, The Guille Allès Library, Fort Grey Shipwreck Museum, The Nature Commission, Alderney Wildlife Trust and La Société Sercquaise are the 2024 Bat Centres.

 The success of this project is dependent on volunteers picking up, using, and returning the detector to the bat centre as arranged.
 Please let us know if you are unable to carry out a survey, so there are not periods when the detector is not being used.
 Please also report any problems with the equipment as soon as possible.